CrayLabs/SmartSim/doc/batch_settings.rst

 .. tabs::

     .. group-tab:: Slurm
-      To instantiate the ``SbatchSettings`` object that interfaces with the slurm job scheduler, specify `launcher="slurm"` when initializing the ``Experiment``.
+      To instantiate the ``SbatchSettings`` object that interfaces with the Slurm job scheduler, specify `launcher="slurm"` when initializing the ``Experiment``.
 Upon the call to ``create_batch_settings()`` SmartSim will detect the job scheduler and return the appropriate batch settings object.